2020 Montana elections: Montana State House

+All 100 seats in the Montana House of Representatives were up for election in 2020.

 Public Service Commission

-Three of five seats on the Montana Public Service Commission - Districts 2, 3 and 4 - were up for election on November 3, 2020, with party primaries scheduled for June 2.
+Three of five seats on the Montana Public Service Commission - Districts 2, 3 and 4 - were up for election.
+In District 2, Republican Tony O'Donnell defeated Democrat Valerie McMurtry.
+Republican James Brown won District 3 over Democrat Tom Woods.
+District 4 was taken by Republican Jennifer Fielder against Democrat Monica Tranel.

-State auditor
+State Auditor

 Incumbent Republican Montana State Auditor Matt Rosendale was elected in 2016 with 53.8% of the vote.
 Rosendale announced he would not seek re-election, instead opting to run for the open U.S. House seat in Montana.